groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

   The full URL string of the uploaded file.
 None if doesn't receive a valid response (error condition).

 Raises:
-  Exception: If the file upload fails, this function will raise an exception about the error.
+  Exception: If the file upload fails, this function will raise an exception detailing the error.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.upload_file:
 HTTPAPIWrapper.upload_file
 -----------------------------------
 HTTPAPIWrapper.upload_file(self, file_path)

-Upload the file at local path file_path to the Moobius server.
-Automatically gets the upload URL and upload fields.
+Uploads the file at local path file_path to the Moobius server.
+Automatically calculates the upload URL and upload fields.
-Returns the full upload URL.
-Raises Exception if the upload fails.
+Returns the uploaded URL.
+Raises an Exception if the upload fails.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.convert_to_url:
 HTTPAPIWrapper.convert_to_url
 -----------------------------------
 HTTPAPIWrapper.convert_to_url(self, file_path)

-Converts file paths to URLs (uploading files to buckets).
+Converts file-paths to URLs (uploading files to buckets).
 Idempotent: If given a URL will just return the URL.
 Empty, False, or None strings are converted to a default URL.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.download_file: